 The last front-engined Corvette sold for $2.7 million.
 The last of the true Corvettes.
 The next monstrosity will follow in Europe’s mid-engine motif and shows that our icon is no longer good enough to take on the world without following the crowd.
 The Corvette has had a plethora of fun engines in the front of the car with enough horsepower to make anyone stand at attention.
 And, as short a time ago as 2010, it was as fast around a track as Ferraris costing FOUR times as much.
-I’m sad that America’s top minds threw in the towel and have succumb to the automotive peer-pressure.
-Maybe someday the icon will be re-born.
+I’m sad that America’s top minds threw in the towel and have succumbed to the automotive peer-pressure.
+Maybe someday the icon will be reborn.
 For now, I will enjoy my front-engined ’98.

 *** This is a video of the first Corvette assembly line in 1953.
-Besides noticing the lack of safety and health equipment, it was fun to watch these men crafting this car by HAND.
+Besides noticing the lack of safety and health equipment, it was fun to watch these men craft this car by HAND.
 No sound, but interesting to any car fan.

 R.I.P.
 Corvette